bootstrapworld/codemirror-blocks/doc/pretty.md

     xxyyyyy
       yyyy    // notice that this line is indented to match the first

-If instead of a fixed number of documents, you have an array of them, you can instead use `horzArray(docArray)`, which is equivalent to `horz.apply(null, docArray)`.
+While `horz` can take any number of arguments, if you have an _indefinite number_ of document in an array, you can instead use `horzArray(docArray)`.
+This is equivalent to `horz.apply(null, docArray)`.

 #### Simple Concatenation